AndyMc3000/lawn-genie-ci-milestone-4/README.md

 #### <br> ####
 <hr>

-The Cill na Martra Pool Club (hereafter called CPC) website is my Milestone 3 (MS3) project for the Diploma in Fullstack Software Development course at Code Institute.
-The underlying goal of the project is to meet and exceed the requirements laid out for the MS3 project by Code Institute.
-The high-level requirement of the MS3 project is to "..build a full-stack site that allows your users to manage a common dataset about a particular domain.
-Users make use of the site to share their own data with the community, and benefit from having convenient access to the data provided by all other members."
+The LawnGenie.ie web application (the application) is my Milestone 4 (MS4) project for the Diploma in Fullstack Software Development course at Code Institute.
+The underlying goal of the project is to meet and exceed the requirements laid out for the MS4 project by Code Institute.
+The high-level requirement of the MS4 project is to "..build a full-stack site based around business logic used to control a centrally-owned dataset.
+You will set up an authentication mechanism and provide paid access to the site's data and/or other activities based on the dataset, such as the purchase of a product/service."

-This README refers to CPC as a fictional client of mine, where I have been hired to develop a website for CPC to meet certain criteria (see the User Experience Design section below).
+LawnGenie.ie represents a project I have undertaken for a fictional client.
+I have been hired to develop an e-commerce store for CPC to meet certain criteria (see the User Experience Design section below).
 CPC is a small Pool Club with members based around a number of parishes close to Cill na Martra in Co.Cork, Ireland.
 Club members meet weekly at a number of local pubs to play pool.
 Membership numbers fluctuate between roughly 25 to 50 players.
 CPC runs a Pool League twice yearly.
 Members arrange to meet at a venue to play league matches, which comprise of playing a 'best of 5' games format.
 A Referee must also be present at league matches.
 Any other member can referee a match.

 Club member management and pool league data management was traditionally paper-based, and was a headache for those members who were 'voluntold' to manage that job.
 The club want a simple web-based application to make it easy for members to;
 * Manage a league table.